sdr-enthusiasts/docker-tar1090/README.md

 2. Install the [`docker-dump978` container](https://github.com/sdr-enthusiasts/docker-dump978).
 Note - only containers downloaded/deployed on/after Feb 8, 2023 will work.

-For the UAT-specific graphs to actually receive data, you **must** configure `URL_978` to point at a working skyaware978 website with `aircraft.json` data feed.
+Note that you **must** configure `URL_978` to point at a working skyaware978 website with `aircraft.json` data feed.
 This means that the URL `http://dump978/skyaware978/data/aircraft.json` must return valid JSON data to this `tar1090` container.

-## Enabling AirSpy graphs in the `graphs1090` webpage
+### Enabling AirSpy graphs

 Users of AirSpy devices can enable extra `graphs1090` graphs by configuring the following: